josephandrew11/20252R0136DATA30400/README.md

 # 20252R0136DATA30400
 A project for hierarchical multi-label text classification of product reviews.

-To reproduce our best Kaggle submission score, execute the notebook `04_mpnet_coreclass_mlp.ipynb`.
+> **🏆 Best Score Reproduction**
+>
+> Run `04_mpnet_coreclass_mlp.ipynb` to reproduce the highest Kaggle score achieved in this project.
-This notebook implements the optimized MPNet-based core-class mapping pipeline and generates the highest-performing predictions among all variants tested.
+> This notebook contains the optimized MPNet → core-class → MLP pipeline validated through extensive experiments.